hashir403/face-varification/README.md

 # Real-Time Face Verification & Attendance System (Python + OpenCV + Face Recognition)

 This project is a real-time face verification and attendance system built using Python, OpenCV, and the Face Recognition library (dlib).
-It automatically detects and verifies employee faces through a webcam feed and records attendance in a CSV file — ensuring each employee’s attendance is marked **only once per day**.
+It automatically detects and verifies employee faces through a webcam feed and records attendance in a CSV file — ensuring each employee’s attendance is marked only once per day.

 ---